 Cerebrospinal fluid (CSF) circulates in the CNS in the subarachnoid space between arachnoid mater and pia mater, in the ventricular system (interconnected cavities in the brain) and in the central canal of the spinal cord.
 Ventricles and the central canal of spinal cord are lined with specialized epithelium, ependyma with relatively loose junctions.
 Specialized sections of ventricular walls (choroid plexus) produce the CSF, and have rich vasculature, with tight capillary wall junctions like the rest of the brain, (blood brain barrier).
 Bulk flow of CSF into the periarterial spaces (glymphatic influx) is driven by arterial pulsation, and it is important for the delivery of glucose and lipids.
 Glymphatic system of perivascular tunnels, formed by astroglial cells, allow CSF to exchange with interstitial fluid (ISF) in the brain (Jessen et al., 2015; Kiviniemi et al., 2016).
 CSF is eliminated also via the arachnoid granulations (villi) in the arachnoid mater into the venous blood via cervical (from brain) and lumbar (from spine) lymph nodes.
 ISF drains from the CNS along basement membranes within the walls of vasculature to cervical lymph nodes.
 In humans, nasal turbinate is part of the CSF clearance system, and it is impaired in AD patients as measured by ventricular clearance of [18F]THK-5117 using PET (de Leon et al., 2017).
 Gd-DTPA MRI has been used to map glymphatic system (Iliff et al., 2013; Davoodi-Bojd et al., 2019).

 The brain weights about 1.2 - 1.4 kg, about 2% of the body weight, but it receives about 15% of the cardiac output and uses about 20% of oxygen used by the body.
 The brain has an intrinsic ability to maintain an adequate perfusion in the presence of blood pressure changes (cerebral autoregulation), mainly via myogenic responses in arterioles.
 Cerebral autoregulation is impaired in diabetes, dementia, stroke, and traumatic brain injuries.
 Temporal and regional neural activity and blood flow are closely linked (neurovascular coupling).
 Cerebral arteries are extensively innervated by both sympathetic and parasympathetic neurons.
 Parenchymal arterioles are regulated by astrocytes.
 Cerebral perfusion is very sensitive to changes in the arterial partial pressure of CO2.
 In baseline, red blood cell (RBC) flux in cerebral cortical capillaries is very heterogeneous; under hypercapnia, RBC flux is increased in low baseline-flux capillaries, resulting in RBC flux homogenization.
+Prolonged changes in the local neuronal activity and demand for oxygen leads to vascular remodelling and more permanent change in the capillary network (“angioplasticity”).
 PET tracers [15O]H2O and [15O]O2 can be used to measure perfusion and oxygen consumption, respectively. fMRI methods for absolute quantification of cerebral oxygen consumption are being developed (Germuska & Wise, 2019).

 Brain normally uses glucose as source of energy (which can be measured using [18F]FDG), but can also use ketone bodies, such as β-hydroxybutyrate and acetoacetate, and lactate, and acetate.
 GLUT3 is the dominant glucose transporter in neurons, and GLUT1 in astrocytes.
 Astroglial metabolism can be specifically assessed using acetate, and it has been shown to be sensitive to changes in MS. Aerobic glycolysis decreases by age in healthy brain (Goyal et al., 2017).